kbinhnguyen/sneaky-bird-job-app/README.md

   - A form that is a job application, with file upload capability for résumés.
 - Backend:
   - Accessibility of the data persistence layer for the project client whose background is not technical.
-  - Progammatic file uploads to cloud storage.
+  - Programmatic file uploads to cloud storage.
 - Timeline: 4 full days for development

 ## Screenshots